tsilva/curriculum-vitae/README.md

 This CV is detailed and comprehensive—it's more suited for running through your favorite LLM and asking questions than reading it all the way through.
 For a concise summary, here's the **TL;DR**:

 ><br>👋 As a **Software Engineer** with over **20+ years of experience**, and **60+ projects shipped** my passion for technology began in childhood.
-My earliest memories are of playing on a <a href="https://www.youtube.com/watch?v=V0EfycbDhiw" target="_blank">Sinclair ZX Spectrum</a> (`LOAD "" [ENTER]` anyone? 🎮)  and later learning English by trial and error while navigating graphical adventure games like [The Secret of Monkey Island](https://www.youtube.com/watch?v=RBeYlClQRgQ) on the <a href="https://en.wikipedia.org/wiki/Amiga_500" target="_blank">Commodore Amiga 500</a>.
+My earliest memories are of playing on a <a href="https://www.youtube.com/watch?v=V0EfycbDhiw" target="_blank">Sinclair ZX Spectrum</a> (`LOAD "" [ENTER]` anyone? 🎮)  and later learning English by trial and error while navigating graphical adventure games like <a href="https://www.youtube.com/watch?v=RBeYlClQRgQ">The Secret of Monkey Island</a> on the <a href="https://en.wikipedia.org/wiki/Amiga_500" target="_blank">Commodore Amiga 500</a>.
 My home became the go-to spot for neighborhood friends to binge on video games for hours and hours 🎮🕹, and when we got stuck, I would trace where game variables were stored in RAM to patch them for infinite lives (`0x00057A34 = 03 -> FF` 💻🔧😈).
 At age 8, I received a <a href="https://en.wikipedia.org/wiki/Casio_FX-850P" target="_blank">Casio FX-850P calculator</a>—my first portable computer—and began coding text adventures on it to share with friends.
 By age 12, I had submitted <a href="https://photos.app.goo.gl/uMKFMcYurDnpCged8" target="_blank">my first game</a> to <a href="https://en.wikipedia.org/wiki/Amiga_Format" target="_blank">Amiga Format magazine</a>, and the <a href="https://photos.app.goo.gl/usD9rmawFdXKwFcH8" target="_blank">positive feedback</a> from the reviewer was encouraging enough to kickstart my journey into pursuing Software Engineering.
 ><br>🚀 Over the past two decades, I’ve committed myself fully to just three major roles—starting at [Microsoft](#microsoft), co-founding [Hive Solutions](#hive-solutions) 🐝, and leading development at [Tynker](#tynker) 💡.
 In each role, I dedicated myself wholeheartedly, embracing both the challenges and opportunities.
 At Tynker, I played a key role in developing products used by over **100 million students across 150,000+ schools** 🏫, contributing significantly to the company’s **<a href="https://techcrunch.com/2021/09/16/byjus-acquires-coding-platform-tynker-for-200-million-in-us-expansion-push/" target="_blank">$200 million acquisition by BYJU's in 2021</a>** 💼.
 ><br>💡My long-term commitment to these roles has always aligned with my passion for learning 📚.
 Instead of specializing in one area, I embrace a broad view of technology 🌐, staying adaptable and continuously evolving.
 I enjoy working across frontend, backend, mobile apps, infrastructure, and machine learning (<a href="https://github.com/tsilva/aiml-notebooks/tree/main" target="_blank">commiting more time</a> to Deep Learning as of late 🤖).
 Every project—whether familiar or new—is an opportunity to refine my skills and solve real-world problems 💡🔧.
 >